Krapht/InsightLogParser/README.md

 * Solving a puzzle will notify the server which puzzle was solved and when
 * Opening a puzzlebox or wall puzzle will also notify the server
 * When parsing a puzzle you'll get additional statistics from the server
-  * Puzzles other players running the parser have reported, but you haven't parsed yet
+  * Puzzles other players running the parser have reported, but you haven't solved yet
   * The total number of puzzles other players have reported
 * The zone statistics will be augmented with the above information
 * Ability to upload screenshots linked to a puzzle you've solved